 Security in AWS

 Security is the most prior thing in AWS.
-The advantage of using the AWS service is that, you can reach the requirements of the most security-sensitive organization from data center and network architecture.
+One of the advantages of using AWS is that you can fulfill the requirements of the most security-sensitive organizations with the help of its data centers and the network architecture.

-If your desire is to maintain secure environments then clients can go to AWS cloud and also it permits clients to scale and innovate.
-The services can be selected optionally for clients, and the services will be provided at lower cost.
+If your desire is to maintain secure environments, then you can go to AWS cloud; besides, it also permits you to scale and innovate.
+You can opt for client-specific services as well that will, in turn, lower the cost.

 Learn more about AWS in this insightful AWS blog!

-Watch this AWS Certification full course for Beginners video
+Watch this video on AWS Certification Full Course for Beginners:

-What is so special in AWS security aspects?
-Well, it includes some of the best practices that make it stand at the top from security perspective, that are mentioned below –
+Now, what is so special in AWS security aspects?
+Well, it includes some of the best practices that make it stand out from the rest from the security perspective.
+The best practices are mentioned below:

-- AWS Shared Responsibility Model – Security in on-premise infrastructure is quite different from that of in Cloud.
-AWS cloud security depends upon two the parties, i.e., the Firm and the Service Provider.
-While Cloud will be responsible for securing the information, Company will be accountable for shifting the kinds of data to cloud.
-This sense of cooperation is called as shared Responsibility Model.
-This not only increases the safety but improves it too.
+- AWS Shared Responsibility Model: Security in on-premise infrastructure is quite different from that in the cloud.
+AWS cloud security depends upon two parties, i.e., the company and the cloud service provider.
+While the cloud is responsible for securing information, the company will be accountable for deciding on which data to be shifted to the cloud.
+This sense of cooperation is called the Shared Responsibility Model.
+This improves the safety of the data.

-- AWS Global Infrastructure Security – AWS Global Infrastructure Security allows a company use a variety of resources for its operations.
-The resources consist of facilities, hardware, network, software for which the provisioning is required.
+- AWS Global Infrastructure Security: AWS Global Infrastructure Security allows a company to use a variety of resources for its operations.
+These resources consist of facilities, hardware, network, software, etc. for which provisioning is required.

-- AWS Account Security Features – AWS is equipped with numerous measures such as access control, creation of IAM user accounts, data encryption, Trusted Advisor Security Checks to secure the information from any attack.
+- AWS Account Security Features: AWS is equipped with numerous measures such as access control, creation of IAM user accounts, data encryption, and the trusted advisor security checks to secure information from any attack.

-- AWS Service-Specific Security – The security measures do not only exist at each level of software, but exist into each application.
-Hence every application implements advanced security in order to secure the data.
+- AWS Service-specific Security: Security measures exist at each level of software and for each application.
+Hence, every application can implement advanced security in order to secure data.